harsheev/CBC_NewsArticles/README.md

 # CBC_NewsArticles
 LDA on 7000 news articles from CBC Canada website.

-Note: The project was made entirely on google colab
+Note: This project was made entirely on google colab

 1. The project comprises of 3 jupyter notebooks
   - Data_cleaning.ipynb